weewx/weewx/docs_src/upgrade.md

 `/home/weewx` by following the guide [_Migrating setup.py installs to Version 5.0_](https://github.com/weewx/weewx/wiki/v5-upgrade).

+#### WeeWX runs as the `weewx` user

+This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages).
+Installations that use a `setup.py` or `pip` install are not affected.

+For new installations and most upgrades, `weewxd` will now run as the user `weewx`, instead of `root`.
+The configuration files, skins, databases, and reports are owned by the `weewx` group.
+This makes it easier to manage a WeeWX installation.
+Put yourself into the `weewx` group, then you will not have to `sudo` to make changes to skins or configurations.
+You *will* have to `sudo` to start/stop `weewxd`.

+For upgrades where the ownership of `/var/lib/weewx` was other than `root:root`, the installer will respect the previous configured user and not change it.

+However, note that in general, user `weewx` may not have the necessary permissions to access your device.
+Normally this is handled by a "udev" rule that is installed by the WeeWX package installers, which is supposed to give `weewx` the necessary permissions, but it does not always get things right.
+If the daemon fails to load because of device permissions problems, try these
+things:

+1. Unplug your device, then plug it back in.
+2. If that doesn't work, add user `weewx` to the `dialout` group:
+    ```{.shell .copy}
+    sudo usermod -aG dialout weewx
+    ```
+   Then restart udev and the daemon:
+    ``` {.shell .copy}
+    sudo systemctl restart udev weewx
+    ```
+3. If that doesn't work, and you are using an SDR driver, add user `weewx` to the `plugdev` group:
+    ```{.shell .copy}
+    sudo usermod -aG plugdev weewx
+    ```
+   Then restart udev and the daemon:
+    ``` {.shell .copy}
+    sudo systemctl restart udev weewx
+    ```

+See, also, the section below [udev rules installed for core hardware](#udev-rules-installed-for-core-hardware).

 #### Changes in the utility `import`

 The use of a field map by the `import` utility has been revised and is now